YoonHCho/mastermind_Java/README.md

 - Score is updated once a user solves
 - Shows total game play time
 - Lists only the players that solved the code and their score, shows the player with the highest score
-- Writes a file which keeps top 5 scores of all time
+- Read and Writes a file which keeps top 5 scores of all time

 ## In-Game Useful Commands